myriadmobile/deis-backup-restore/README.md

 ## Features
 - backup and restore etcd
 - backup and restore the registry and database
-- backup and restore logs
+- backup and restore store data (logs)
 - highly configurable
 - works with any s3 compatible stores
 - multi-threaded for performance